-- 9.5.1.
+9.5.1.
 The Office of the Dean of Students Affairs provides counselling and information services for students, administers the non-academic student disciplinary system and student grievance procedure, and assists in non-academic programme development.
-The Dean works in close collaboration with the Heads of Halls, the SRC, the Sports Office, the Careers and Counselling Centre and the University Relations Office - 9.5.2.
-For the efficient running of the office, the Dean shall be assisted by an Advisory Board comprising: - i.
-All Senior Tutors and Hostel Stewards - ii.
-A representative of undergraduate students of the University elected by the students' Representative Council - iii.
-The University Relations Director, his/her representative
+The Dean works in close collaboration with the Heads of Halls, the SRC, the Sports Office, the Careers and i.All Senior Tutors and Hostel Stewards ii.A representative of undergraduate students of the University elected by the students' Representative Council iii.The University Relations Director, his/her representative